kl4mm/query/README.md

 let allowed = ["userId", "userName", "orderId", "price"];

 // This will return an error if it couldn't parse a parameter, eg filter[]=orderId-zz-1, or if one
-// of the query parameters weren't included in the allowed. let parsed = UrlQuery::new(query, allowed).unwrap();
+// of the query parameters weren't included in the allowed array. let parsed = UrlQuery::new(query, allowed).unwrap();

-// You can require certain fields: parsed.check_required(["userId"]).unwrap();
+// You can require certain parameters: parsed.check_required(["userId"]).unwrap();

 // You can check if limit and offset are included: let (limit, offset) = parsed.check_limit_and_offset().unwrap();

-// This returns the complete SQL query along with the args to bind: let (sql, args) = QueryBuilder::from_str("SELECT * FROM orders", parsed)
+// Build an SQL query using the parsed parameters: let (sql, args) = QueryBuilder::from_str("SELECT * FROM orders", parsed)
     .convert_case(Case::Snake)
     .build();